vedikas22/recipes-analysis-model/README.md

 - `RAW_recipes.csv`: 83,782 recipes with ingredients, nutrition facts, cooking steps, and preparation time.
 - `RAW_interactions.csv`: 731,927 user interactions with these recipes (ratings, reviews, timestamps).

+Question : What makes a recipe well-rated?
+We want to understand how different characteristics of a recipe like the number of ingredients, total preparation time, and nutritional content correlate with high user ratings.

 **Why this matters**:

 - It helps users find recipes they'll likely enjoy.